sistia01/Giotto-Sphinx-Website/source/_build/html/_sources/gettingstarted.rst.txt

 		.. dropdown:: Yes

-			Move on to the next step: Giotto-Specific Python Packages
+			:octicon:`arrow-right` Move on to the next step: Giotto-Specific Python Packages

 		.. dropdown:: No

 			Information on how to install a Python package can be found `here`_.
-			Once you have read through the information, proceeed to the next step: Giotto-Specific Python Packages.
+			Once you have read through the information, :octicon:`arrow-right` proceeed to the next step: Giotto-Specific Python Packages.

 	.. tab-item:: 2.2: Giotto-Specific Python Packages